RsyncProject/rsync/rsync.1.md

     causing all files to be updated (though rsync's delta-transfer algorithm will make the update fairly efficient if the files haven't actually changed, you're much better off using `-t`).

+    A modern rsync that is using transfer protocol 30 or 31 conveys a modify time using up to 8-bytes.
+If rsync is forced to speak an older protocol (perhaps due to the remote rsync being older than 3.0.0) a modify time is conveyed using 4-bytes.
+Prior to 3.2.7, these shorter values could convey a date range of 13-Dec-1901 to 19-Jan-2038.
+Beginning with 3.2.7, these 4-byte values now convey a date range of 1-Jan-1970 to 7-Feb-2106.
+If you have files dated older than 1970, make sure your rsync executables are upgraded so that the full range of dates can be conveyed.

 0.  `--atimes`, `-U`